 2. Don’t Disguise Yourself as Dolly Parton to Get into Dollywood for Free

 We’ll admit it: at first glance, this seems like a foolproof plan.
-Throw on a blonde wig, go heavy on the makeup, bedazzle the heck out of your favorite blazer, and viola, you can stroll right into Dollywood because everyone will think that you own the place.
+Throw on a blonde wig, go heavy on the makeup, bedazzle the heck out of your favorite blazer, and voila, you can stroll right into Dollywood because everyone will think that you own the place.
 However, (and we’re speaking from experience here) it’s not as easy as it seems.

 Even if you can convince security that you are in fact the Queen of Country Music, the second you get inside the park, you’re going to be mobbed by adoring fans and autograph seekers.
 Inevitably, someone will want you to sing “Jolene”, and unless you have the pipes for it, you will be exposed as a fraud, and someone will rip off your wig like an unhappy child who pulls on Santa’s beard at the mall.
 After that, your only hope is to escape the park before

 a.) you are tarred and feathered by the fuming throngs of disappointed Dolly fans, or

 b.) you are captured by security and left to spend the rest of your miserable existence in Dollywood’s secret underground prison system.

 3. Don’t Recreate Scenes from the 1997 Movie at the Titanic Museum